SafeCity112/GeoM-v1/README.md

 By this data set, we addressed the challenge of measuring geomagnetic fields, which are highly dynamic in nature, making this a timely and relevant research topic.

-How to cite dataset (c) (copyright):
+How to cite dataset (c) (copyright) - CC BY 4.0:
 V. Grasic, Smart City geomagnetic data set v1, GeoM-v1 dataset, https://github.com/SafeCity112/GeoM-v1/, September 2024

 Further documentation:
-Description of magnetic field framework for smart cities (under review):
+Description of magnetic field framework for smart cities:
 V. Grasic, B. Mileva Boshokoska.
 Parameters devise for modelling real-time monitoring of magnetic field for the purpose of smart city using a mobile phone, ITIS 2024, https://itis.fis.unm.si/, Ljubljana, November 2024

 CrowdMag app: